pkardas/notes/books/clean-agile.md

       Estimates are never commitments.
 - You have the right to accept your responsibilities instead of having them assigned to you.
     - Professionals accept work, they are not assigned work.
 A professional developer has every right to say "no" to a particular job or task.
-It may be that the developer does not feel confident in their ability to complete tge task, or it may be that the developer believes the task better suited for someone else.
+It may be that the developer does not feel confident in their ability to complete the task, or it may be that the developer believes the task better suited for someone else.
 Or, it may be that the developer rejects the task for personal or moral reasons.
 Acceptance implies responsibility.